Tenjin25/NCPoliticalMap/README.md

 - **Mid August 2025:** Improved sidebar UI to show more decimal precision for results
 - **August 24, 2025:** Switched sidebar percentage display from truncation to standard rounding (matches Ballotpedia)
 - **August 23, 2025:** Adjusted map layer opacity for improved visual clarity and accessibility
+- **October 8, 2025** Implemented a thermometer bar for better statewide results visualization and moved the color legend to the bottom left corner for better sidebar visibility

 ## FAQ